anaisberg/kumo-articles/blog-posts/understand-sso-login/understand-sso-login.md

 - `region`: All the commands made through this profile will be sent to this region.
 - `output`: The default output format for the commands.

-Most of you may already be used to all of this, as it is considered a legacy configuration.
+You may already be used to this if you used the previous legacy configuration.
 Let's see what changed.

 ## New configuration: SSO introduces sso-sessions

 In the 2.90 release of the aws-cli, AWS introduced sessions to manage our SSO profiles.
-Now, we do not need to refresh our tokens periodically when they expire.
-The refreshed tokens are automatically fetched by our SDK or tool.
+Now, we only have one set of credentials for our session (instead of one set per profile) and [we do not need to refresh our tokens periodically when they expire](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html).
+The refreshed tokens are automatically fetched by our SDK or tool (ie [AWS SDK](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/sso.html#sso-generate-use-token-overview)).

 ### What changed in the new configuration: sso-sessions

 We can now add sessions in our SSO configuration file.
 A session is linked to a start url and the region where the start url is hosted (different from the url where your account is hosted).

 Then for one session, you can have multiple profiles.
-I can have a single session for my project start url, and different profiles linked to this session (so I have to configure only the session details once)
+I can have a single session for my project start url, and different profiles linked to this session (so I have to configure only the session details once).

+The credentials are now stored at the session level, instead of having one set of credentials per profile.

 Another feature of the session is that you can restrict the access scope of the profiles.
+For the same start url, you could have a session allowing the profiles default access to your accounts, and one session restricting its profiles to only Read Access (e.g.).
 The default config is to grant the profile the access set to your listed accounts on the start url.

-So for the same start url, you could have a session allowing the profiles default access to your accounts, and one session restricting its profiles to only Read Access, e.g. (use sso access scope)

-### What are the new settings
+### What is in the new configuration file

 Now, in your config file, in addition to having the regular properties listed above, you can have a session linked to a profile.
 The start url, region, and registration scope are linked to the session, to better reflect what is going on in aws.